cms-hh/inference_tools/docs/content/datacard_manipulation.md

   input                 the datacard to read and possibly update (see
                         --directory)
   names                 names of parameters or files containing parameter
-                        names to remove; supports patterns
+                        names to remove line by line; supports patterns

 optional arguments:
   -h, --help            show this help message and exit